Tuesday, July 25, 2017

 July 23 – Sundowner in Otres

-We hired a mini-bus to take us to the southern coast of Cambodia to get some beach time in before the Henriques had to return to the homeland.
+We hired a private mini-bus to take us to the southern coast of Cambodia to get some beach time in before the Henriques had to return to the homeland.
 Our driver was a funny chap, and very chatty, but you couldn’t make heads nor tails of the majority of what he was saying.
 Once we got out of the congested traffic mess of Phnom Penh, the ride was quite enjoyable as the traffic thinned and we passed through some interesting Cambodian countryside.
-At least it was enjoyable for everybody except for Tony, who got the hot seat up front with the driver, and was witness to every dangerous pass, near miss, sketchy curve, oversized load, scattered road debris, and every other sort of potential road disaster you can imagine.
-But yet, we made it to Otres in one piece.
+At least it was enjoyable for everybody except for Tony, who got the hot seat up front with the driver, and was witness to every dangerous pass, near miss, sketchy curve, oversized load, scattered road debris, road animals, and every other sort of potential road disaster you can imagine.
+And yet, we made it to Otres in one piece.

-We made our final turn onto this sticky, orange, potholed road that had a string of guest houses, restaurants, shops and bars on both sides, and ran parallel to a spectacular beach.
+We made our final turn onto this sticky, orange, potholed road which had a string of guest houses, restaurants, shops and bars on both sides, and ran parallel to a spectacular beach.
 It immediately felt like a perfect backpacker town.
 We watched out the window, scanning for our hotel as the van bounced from side to side, navigating through the muck and the holes, and soon came to rest in front of the Eolia Beach Resort, which was flanked by two lifelike statues doing the hands together in prayer greeting that is common in this part of the world.
 Maddy actually returned the gesture to one of them, after nearly bumping into it and thinking it was a real person.
 The Eolia had an inviting, open air bar, lobby and restaurant area, complete with a pool table and comfy gazebo.
 One of the staff checked us in and showed us to our bungalows.
 Ours was located right beside the pool, and was very small compared to some of the luxurious rooms we’ve been staying in recently, but at 26 bucks a night it was going to work just fine.
 Our first order of business was to have a swim, so we got changed and jumped into the surprisingly chilly water, which felt great as the day had heated up nicely.

 We started with a beach walk with the kids, to begin to get our bearings.
 The beach was simply beautiful, and somehow was not completely littered with garbage as many of the other ones are, although there was still some rubbish floated in by the tide – plastic bottles, glass bottles, Styrofoam, chunks of plastic.
 There was a steady string of guest houses along the beach, some busy and vibrant, and others that appeared closed, or nearly closed.
-There were many Cambodian families there, and two large groups of people wearing company t-shirts, some of whom were swimming in the ocean fully clothed.
+There were many Cambodian families there and two large groups of people wearing company t-shirts, some of whom were swimming in the ocean fully clothed.
 Perhaps a staff picnic?
 We realized that it was Sunday, so maybe that’s the day Cambodians hit the beach with family and friends.
 Besides the locals, there were quite a number of foreigners lounging in the beach chairs of many of the guest houses we passed.

 “I don’t know man - he looks a little unpredictable,” I replied, after assessing the naked little pool shark.